KDE/websites-hig-kde-org/HIG/source/plattform/settings.rst

 When to Use
 ~~~~~~~~~~~

--  Use the settings page to display settings that are persistent but not
+-  Use a settings page to display settings that are persistent but infrequently
-   accessed or changed very frequently.
-The toolbar or the main menu (and optionally context menus) are more appropriate places for settings that
-   are frequently accessed and changed, such as icon view style or sort order.
+   accessed or changed.
+Settings that are frequently accessed and changed (e.g.
+   an icon view style or list's sort order) should be located close to the
+   views or tools that they affect, such as in the window's toolbar.
--  Don't use settings pages to change the properties of a selected item.
+-  Don't use a settings page to change the properties of a selected item.
    Instead, use a properties dialog or a contextual editing panel.
--  Don't use the settings page for potentially dangerous developer settings
+-  Don't use a settings page for potentially dangerous developer settings
    like the name of an SQL table.
 Instead, use configuration files or separate
    dialogs.